Liu3422/Summer_RISCV/README.md

             lw: 0 -> word (self-explanatory)
             - This allow applies to store
     - mask memory to extract the correct value to compare to (say, upper half of memory if sh and byte_offset = 2)
+        - Do I want this in monitor or model?
+        - monitor will mean not seeing the whole word in memory.
+Do I need to?

     - convert more of the program into OOP classes/objects, its getting pretty long.

     Current: